tinymce/tinymce-docs/quick-start.md

 ## Step 1: Include the TinyMCE script

-Include this line of code in the `<head>` of the HTML page and link to the tinymce.min.js source file:
+Include this line of code in the `<head>` of the HTML page and link to the tinymce.min.js source file.
+Substitute 'no-api-key' with your api key.

 ```html
 <script src="{{ site.cdnurl }}" referrerpolicy="origin"></script>